A version of this article originally appeared on LinkedIn.

 There are 30 million small businesses (“SMB,” which stands for Small and Medium-sized Business) in the United States and 125 million globally.
 Small businesses are the heart of the American economy and represent 99.9% of all businesses, employing nearly 60 million people (~50% of the U.S. workforce)(1).

 Despite this, the SMB category was considered “off limits” for tech companies for decades—we’ll explain why below—while the majority of VC dollars poured into companies focused on serving large enterprise customers (the “Fortune 500”).
-Over the past 10 years, that sentiment has shifted dramatically, as companies like Square (~$30B), Shopify (~$17B), Zendesk (~$7B), RingCentral (~$7B), Wix (~$5B), and others have built multi-billion dollar businesses with a strong focus on the SMB category.
-In fact, our SMB Tech Index(2) of public companies has grown from an aggregate market cap of ~$15B in 2010 (with only Intuit and 8x8 public) to $200B+ in just the last 8 years.
+Over the past 10 years, that sentiment has shifted dramatically, as companies like Square (~$30B), Shopify (~$17B), Zendesk (~$7B), RingCentral (~$7B), Wix (~$5B), and others have built multibillion-dollar businesses with a strong focus on the SMB category.
+In fact, our SMB Tech Index(2) of public companies has grown from an aggregate market cap of ~$15B in 2010 (with only Intuit and 8x8 public) to $200B+ in just the last eight years.

 In the early 2000s, Salesforce and others began to pioneer the SaaS (software as a service) model, and we saw early signs of life in selling to SMBs, as Salesforce built its initial business selling into the category.
 The SaaS model enabled Salesforce to both host its software on behalf of customers (a must for SMBs who weren’t going to buy and host their own software) and charge on a per user per month basis, making it affordable for SMBs.
-Just four years after product launch, Salesforce posted $96M in annual revenue (2004), and the race was on.
+Just four years after product launch, Salesforce posted $96 million in annual revenue (2004), and the race was on.
 Thank you, Marc Benioff.

 Despite Salesforce’s success, investors remained skeptical about technology companies targeting SMBs.
 The rationale boiled down to a few key points: